 The Queensland Irish Association Pipe Band (QIAPB) is a social band of amateur pipers and drummers from a range of backgrounds and levels of experience.
-We play under the leadership of Pipe Major Bruce Grice, Pipe Sergeant Stuart McLeod, Drum Sergeant Colin (Buzz) Ennis and Drum Corporal Mark Kindness.
+We play under the leadership of Pipe Major Bruce Grice, Pipe Sergeant Stuart McLeod and Drum Sergeant Colin (Buzz) Ennis.

 QIAPB wears Ancient Urquhart tartan as part of our iconic green uniform.

 The current band has around 35 active members, with several other social members who wear the green on special occasions or trips away.

 Check out our calendar for current information about upcoming rehearsals and gigs.

 If you would like regular information about the band follow us on Facebook.

 - Queensland Irish Festival and St Patrick’s Day Parade (Brisbane, around 17 March every year)

 - ANZAC Day (Brisbane, and sometimes Tweed Heads, 25 April)

 - Glen Innes Celtic Festival (Glen Innes, first weekend in May)